BYLAWS

 MISSION

-Section 1: The Canadian Police Accreditation Coalition (CANPAC) is committed to supporting organizations in achieving and maintaining CALEA compliance through association, mutual support and resource sharing as a means of ensuring excellence that enhances safety and quality of life in the community.
+Section 1: The Canadian Police Accreditation Coalition (CANPAC) is committed to supporting agencies in achieving and maintaining CALEA compliance through association, mutual support and resource sharing as a means of ensuring excellence that enhances safety and quality of life in the community.

 Section 2: CANPAC is organized exclusively for non-profit purposes.